I think I can get a foam board for about six hundred bucks! Why should I pay more for wood?

 I want to come with my kid/wife/husband/pal/other.
 Can the two of us work on a board together?

 Our experience is that people get a huge sense of accomplishment and satisfaction out of building their own board.
 But if you have a partner that wants to do a board with you, that's great too.
-We'll only charge $500 for the tuition which covers all of the instruction, use of tools, and two meals a day for the second person so that you're not paying for board materials twice.
+We'll only charge $250 for the tuition which covers all of the instruction and use of tools for the second person so that you're not paying for board materials twice.

 Do I get a diploma or a certificate on completion of the course?